mendersoftware/mender-docs/04.Artifacts/02.Debian-family/01.Building/docs.md

     category: docs
 ---

 Mender provides a tool for converting existing binary OS images for use with Mender.
-These tools are available in a [Mender repository](https://github.com/mendersoftware/mender-conversion-tools/).
+These tools are available in a [github repository](https://github.com/mendersoftware/mender-conversion-tools/).

-Execute the following on an Ubuntu host OS to install the p[B[B[B[Prerequisites for these scripts:
+Execute the following on an Ubuntu host OS to install the prerequisites for these scripts:

 ```bash
 sudo apt install mtools parted mtd-utils e2fsprogs u-boot-tools pigz